pinneylab/SeqRET/README.md

 ### Frequency Filter
 This filter will score each codon based on its relative frequency in E. Coli.
 The frequency data is stored in the `seqret/filters.py` file, and can be altered there.

+### RNA Secondary Structure Filter
+This filter will score each codon based on its predicted secondary structure in the RNA sequence.
+Codons that are base pairing will be ranked more poorly than those that are not pairing, and suggestions will be offered to reduce pairing.
+The secondary structure is predicted using the ViennaRNA package.

+This filter is currently disabled because it is very slow for long sequences.
+Additionally, the codon changes cause unpredictable changes in the secondary structure, so the suggestions are not always helpful.

 ## Adding a Filter

 Users can define a new filter in `seqret/filters.py` by extending the SequenceFilter class and implementing the process() method.